WealthCreating/Option-Strategies-Payoffs/README.md

 3. Option Pain along with Put Call Ratio is working completely.

 Features that I have plan to add, Customized strike price selection for the various strategies that I will add eventually and also my own proprietory indicator to support the market trend indicators like TRIN, PCR and Option Pain.

+21-03-2018

+Bearish Option Strategies added - Now the code has 4 strategies and their customisation working.
+Optimisation of Bull Call Spread based on your target and risk has been added.
+No optimisation when you customise a strategy.